The Master and Margarita: Themes and imagery

 The novel deals with the interplay of good and evil, innocence and guilt, courage and cowardice, exploring such issues as the responsibility towards truth when authority would deny it, and freedom of the spirit in an unfree world.
 Love and sensuality are also dominant themes in the novel.

+Love

 Margarita's devotional love for the Master leads her to leave her husband, but she emerges victorious.
 Her spiritual union with the Master is also a sexual one.
 The novel is a riot of sensual impressions, but the emptiness of sensual gratification without love is emphasized in the satirical passages.
 Rejecting sensuality for the sake of empty respectability is pilloried in the figure of Nikolai Ivanovich, who becomes Natasha's hog-broomstick.
+Love is not only relevant in the Master's relationship with Margarita, but also his relationship with writing as a whole.
+After he wins the lottery and leaves his job at the museum, he decides to purchase a flat where he can hide out and write.
+It is here that he begins his novel on Pilate.
+This novel takes him through many ups and downs, culminating in his capture and internment in the mental hospital, but only after he destroys his novel.

+Religion

 The interplay of fire, water, destruction, and other natural forces provides a constant accompaniment to the events of the novel, as do light and darkness, noise and silence, sun and moon, storms and tranquility, and other powerful polarities.
 There is a complex relationship between Jerusalem and Moscow throughout the novel, sometimes polyphony, sometimes counterpoint.
+Though the two parts of the novel are set centuries apart, the action in both unfolds in parallel over the course of five days (Wednesday to Sunday).
+The chapters consisting of the Jerusalem story (chapters 2, 16, 25, and 26) are woven into the lives of the Moscow characters, and there are several characters that even bridge the two narratives.
+Woland, who visits Berlioz and Bezdomny in Moscow, claims to have been present during Yeshua's trial in Jerusalem.
+And Levi Matvei, Yeshua's disciple, appears in Moscow at the end of the novel.
+The overlap between the two plot lines is further complicated by the fact that the Jerusalem story is presented as the novel written by the master, raising questions of authorship and muddling the distinction between fiction and reality.